Course Descriptons By Program

 TED304 - Design in Bio-related Technology

 This course provides a broad overview of bio-related technologies as it relates to technology education.
 Students will study these systems from historical, current and potential future applications of bio-related technologies in a broad spectrum of industries/agencies.
 Students will participate in various laboratory and research activities as they identify and analyze bio-related products, services and processes.
 They will work individually and in groups to design, test, analyze and evaluate bio-related processes and products.
-Two lecture-hours and three lab-hours per week.
-Prerequisite: TED 105, 111, 126 (3 crs.)
+This class meets for two lecture hours and three laboratory hours per week.

 TED316 - Structural Design